Apple CarPlay Not Working? 7 Possible Fixes

+For safety reasons, driving while using your phone is often against the law.
 However, there are times when CarPlay won’t connect, or you just can’t hear anything even if it’s connected.
-Other times, CarPlay apps won’t open properly, so you’re limited to what you can do.
-This guide covers factors affecting CarPlay and possible troubleshooting fixes.
+Sometimes, CarPlay apps won’t open properly, preventing you from playing your favorite songs or using navigation.
+This guide explains factors affecting CarPlay and recommends troubleshooting fixes to try when Apple CarPlay isn’t working.

 Table of Contents